fleetdm/fleet/handbook/security-awareness/2022-05-security-awareness-slides.md

 1. Don't panic.
 2. Post about it in #g-security.
 3. Your key will be disabled.
-New ones will be ordered, but in the mean time you can use your phone [as a security key](https://support.google.com/accounts/answer/9289445?hl=en&co=GENIE.Platform%3DAndroid).
+New ones will be ordered, but in the meantime, you can use your phone [as a security key](https://support.google.com/accounts/answer/9289445?hl=en&co=GENIE.Platform%3DAndroid).
 4. If you find your keys after they've been disabled, just set them up again!